thomasfady/Synology_SA_20_25/README.md

 ![image-20200501164246877](image-20200501164246877.png)

-The content is loaded on the page dynamically, so we use an event based XSS.
+The content is loaded on the page dynamically, so we use an event-based XSS.

 ```html
 <img src=x onerror=alert("XSS")>